dklopstein/recipe-analysis/README.md

-# Do healtier recipes have to taste bad?: Investigating the Relationship Between Healthy Recipes and their Rating
+# Do healtier recipes have to taste bad?: Investigating the Relationship Between Healthy Recipes and their Macronutrients

 Author: Derek Klopstein